-NRF is a non-profit research and development organization.
-It promotes effectiveness of nursing by developing evidence-based practices (EBP) in accordance with national and international policies.
-The NRF coordinates the development of clinical practice guidelines for nursing and publish them at nationally.
+NRF is a national, non-profit research and development organization.
+It promotes quality and patient safety of nursing by promoting evidence-based practices (EBP).
+The NRF coordinates the development of national clinical practice guidelines for nursing and publish them at nationally.

-The aim of the NRF is to develop and establish evidence-based nursing in Finnish health care so that nursing interventions are effective, appropriate, feasible and/or meaningful.
+The aim of the NRF is to develop and establish evidence-based nursing in Finnish healthcare so that nursing practices are effective, appropriate, feasible and/or meaningful.

 The mission is to be the well-known and reputable institution in producing, disseminating and providing a framework for the use of the best available evidence to inform clinical decision-making to improve health outcomes in Finland.